lab-antwerp-1/agile-group-1/planning/development-strategy.md

     ***

-6-  Process web page:
+6-  properties web page:

 - As a user I can learn about the production process of coffee.
   - [ ] _there is a section on a page where the process farm-to-cup is described_
-  - this will be on `Process.html` web pages.
+  - this will be on `properties.html` web pages.
-  - this will be developed on the branch `5-Process`.
+  - this will be developed on the branch `5-properties`.

 **Issues:**